Home | Sitemap | Contact Us | Translate | COVID-19

 Impact fees are collected along with other required fees when the building permit is issued.

-• What is a subdivison?
+• What is a subdivision?

 When any portion of a lot or tract is conveyed to a different owner, it creates two or more parcels of separate ownership.
 Dividing a parcel of land constitutes a subdivision that must be approved by the City.
 This applies even when the transaction is between members of the same family.
 Subdivision of land is regulated by the City not only within the city limits, but also in the Extraterritorial Jurisdiction (ETJ).
 For Lockhart, the ETJ is the area adjacent to and within one mile of the city limits, and also includes various contiguous parcels extending northward roughly along U.S. Hwy.
 183 to Texas Hwy.
 21. The only exception is when every part of the subdivision is greater than five acres (inside city limits) or ten acres (in ETJ), has street access, and no dedication of public improvements is required.